 Looking for work continues to be both a boon to my writing (no real work distractions) and a hindrance (being home all day, I hear every little noise, plus of course I have to look for a job).

 I also switched to Internet Explorer 9.
-While that fixed problems I was having with Flash and Java, it created other problems, and now I can no longer post in the Ad Astra archive, or put reviews there, or respond to reviews.
+While that fixed problems I was having with Flash and Java, it created other problems.
+So now I can no longer post in the Ad Astra archive, or put reviews there, or respond to reviews.
 Hence I use Chrome whenever I go to the Ad Astra archive.
 This eats up time.

 Furthermore, my parents visited for a few days, in order to watch my husband and me run the first 5K of the season.
 Fun but of course, there isn’t a lot of computer time when we’ve got company.